Charlotte-RMT-WDPT-MAR2023/ironhack-game-project/README.md

 - If the word has left the screen before the player types it, the point for that word is no longer available
 - Words disappear from the screen once they have been typed
 - The player wins the game when they type the number of words set in their goal
-- The player loses the game when their time runs out before they have reached their goal
+- The player loses the game when their time runs out before they have reached their goal or they lose their last life

 ## Backlog
 - The game has 4 dificulty levels, they are: